What is sedation dentistry?

 To find out more and if sedation dentistry is right for you, please contact Dr. Bruce Hartley at Woodcreek Dental care at info@woodcreekdentalcare.ca or 403-238-2872.

 Sedation dentistry can be divided into three categories; inhalation, oral and iv sedation.
-For inhalation sedation, a gas mixture of nitrous oxide( laughing gas) and oxygen is used.
-It is delivered to a patient via a nasal cannula or mask.
-The concentration of nitrous oxide can be controlled to achieve the optimum mild sedation.
-Moderate sedation can not be achieved with this technique.
-For oral sedation, a pill is taken.
-Benzodiazepines are commonly used.
-They are, diazepam ( valium), triazolam, and lorazepam ( Ativan).
-Though they are in the same family of drugs, they each have specific qualities the optimum one is used depending on the patient’s needs.
-A minimal to moderate level of sedation can be achieved.
+For inhalation sedation, a gas mixture is delivered to a patient via a nasal cannula or mask.
+The concentration of gas can be controlled to achieve the optimum mild sedation.
+Only a minimal sedation can be achieved with this technique.

 How long does it take to work?